nrjones8/blog/content/california-public-defenders-understaffed.md

-Title: The odds stacked against defendants (err...)
+Title: The Understaffing of Public Defender's Offices in CA
-Date: 2017-12-10
+Date: 2017-12-16
 Category: blog
 Tags: visualization, R, ggplot, criminal justice
 Slug: california-public-defenders-understaffed
 Author: Nick Jones
-Summary: foo fooo foooooo
+Summary: The understaffing of Public Defender's Office in California

 > The fundamental right to a lawyer that Americans assume apply to everyone accused of criminal conduct effectively does not exist in practice for countless people across the United States.